iconplanetapp/uicons-vue/README.md

 // Add IconPlanet plugin to your Vue app app.use(IconPlanet, {
-  // customize component name.
+  // Customize component name.
   // Default is : 'iconplanet-uicon'
   componentName: 'uicon',

-  // set preview type to svg
+  // Set preview type to svg
-  // default is -> webfont
+  // Default is -> webfont
   previewType: 'svg',

   // pass all your uicons here to use in plugin components